Surnia-development/cosp_surnia/README.md

     mkdir .repo/local_manifests

-Copy my local manifest 'osprey.xml' to the 'local_manifests' directory.
+Copy my local manifest 'surnia.xml' to the 'local_manifests' directory.

 Then to sync up: